holyjak/fulcro-intro-wshop/docs/INTRO.md

 * a client-side **state**, called "client DB", and storing data mostly in a _normalized_ form
 * an asynchronous **transaction** subsystem ("Tx") for triggering local and remote mutations and data loads from the components

-Let's see what happens to render the UI:
+Let's zoom in even more, in the UI tree and its rendering:

 ![](./fulcro-ui-query-data.svg)